cthoyt/cthoyt.github.io/_posts/2020-12-30-pathway-relationships.md

 with the advantage that they do not require the addition of a parent term.
 However, between N orthologous pathways, there will be a complete graph of (1/2) * N * (N-1) edges.
 Depending on the downstream use case, these kinds of subgraphs can be problematic.

+Because `kegg.pathway:hsa04210 skos:exactMatch reactome:R-HSA-109581`,
+we can infer `reactome:R-HSA-109581 orthology kegg.pathway:bta04210`.
+However, I think it would be best to only curate orthology relationships within a given database because it will increase N of the complete subgraph (also called a clique in graph theory).

 ## Pathway is About a Concept